These grubs live by gobbling up your grass roots, and this will eventually kill your lawn.

 If you notice the south side of your lawn seems to be showing more signs of damage than other areas, suspect grubs.

 Beetles: If you see beetles bumbling about in your grass or flying just above it in the early summer, you know they are laying eggs.

 If you don’t have grubs already, you soon will!

 What Is The Best Time To Treat For Grubs?

 It’s important to follow the instructions on the GrubEx packaging very closely because precision in both timing and application are essential.

-May through July is the best time to apply this product.
+Early May, June and July is the best time to apply this product.